CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 35        leal   -4(%ecx), %esp
 36        ret
 ```
-### 4.2 Calling and enteringfoo()
+### 4.2 Calling and entering `foo()`

 Let us concentrate on the stack while calling `foo()`.
 We can ignore the stack before that.
-Please note that
-line numbers instead of instruction addresses are used in this explanation.
+Please note that line numbers instead of instruction addresses are used in this explanation.

 ```
 esp